CarlWright/cottage_watcher/README.md

 `cottage_watcher:minute_measures(<sensor ID>)` returns a list of 60 tuples.
 The tuples are the date-time, temperature (Fahrenheit) and the air pressure (Pa).

+### The System Specification File

+The file contains ERLAN term expressions, like {max, 12}., that set values that control the behavior of the Cottage Watcher applications.

+An example of the file is shown below:

+...
+{min,45}.
+{max,80}.
+{minutes_to_forget,30}.
+{minutes_to_watch_and_escalate, 5}.
+{minutes_to_watch_and_escalate_further, 15}.
+{url,"http:/beacon.servicelevel.net/cottage"}.
+...

+### Cottage Beacon

+To identify when the power and or internet has gone out at the cottage, we have an HTTP post done to a location that you select.
+This permits you to have a web application that receives these "posts" and can identify when the time between posts has been too long a time period.
+Th ePOST transaction send the temperature, air pressure and the date and time of the post.

+By receiving these and storing them, you can check on a regular basis whether the you are not getting the POSTs that mean all is well.
+YOu control the URL where the POST is done by changing the contents of the System Specification file.

 ### Environment